-When men and women are injured on the job, I have helped injured workers and their families obtain the compensation and medical care they are entitled to for over 28 years in Arizona.
+When men and women are injured on the job, I have helped injured workers and their families obtain the compensation and medical care they are entitled to for 35 years in Arizona.
 If you have had an injury on the job which prevents you from working and earning, contact me for a free consultation concerning your rights.
 Any time your employer or its insurance carrier make a decision in your case or take an action that you don't agree with, you have the right to have an attorney advise you.
 However, the time limits for filing a claim or requesting a hearing are strict, so do not delay.

 Injuries which are covered by Arizona workers compensation statutes include:

 Repetitive stress injuries or cumulative trauma injuries, such as carpal tunnel syndrome, de Quervain's tenosynovitis, or rotator cuff injuries occurring over time,

 Toxic chemical or particulate exposures, lung injuries, exposure to blood, bodily fluids, certain diseases, and occupational diseases,